BrewBlox/brewblox-boilerplate/README.md

 # Boilerplate code for Brewblox service implementations

 There is some boilerplate code involved when creating a Brewblox service.
-This repository can be forked to avoid having to do the boring configuration.
+This repository can be used as a template to get started.

 You're free to use whatever editor or IDE you like, but we preconfigured some useful settings for [Visual Studio Code](https://code.visualstudio.com/).